-3. Do I need a referral from my General Practitioner to receive accent reduction training?
+3. Do I need a referral from my General Practitioner to receive English Pronunciation training?

 No referral is required to start any of our English pronunciation training programs.

-4. Can I receive private health care rebates for accent reduction training?
+4. Can I receive private health care rebates for English Pronunciation training with a speech pathologist?

 Most Private Health funds stipulate that they do not cover accent reduction, elocution or English pronunciation training.
 Speech Pathology is covered by Private Health funds for diagnosable medical disorders and communication disorders such as stuttering, voice disorders and neurological impairments.
 Technically, an accent is not a communication disorder.

-5. Can I receive Medicare cover for accent reduction training?
+5. Can I receive Medicare cover for English Pronunciation training with a speech pathologist?

 Medicare rebates are not available for accent reduction training services.
 Voice Science is registered as a Medicare provider but you will only be eligible for Medicare rebates if you are referred to us via your General Practitioner under a Chronic Disease Management Plan.
 Medicare rebates are only eligible if you have been diagnosed with a speech, communication or swallowing disorder that has persisted, or is likely to persist, for at least 6 months.
 Read more about this program here.

-6. Is it possible for my company or employer to cover payment of my accent reduction training?
+6. Is it possible for my company or employer to cover payment of my English Pronunciation training?

 Many employers assist in the payment of accent reduction training at Voice Science in order to develop their staff to better meet Key Performance Indicators, particularly in the areas of communication.
 Voice Science partners with companies to strengthen communication skills for their employees career success.
 We are able to provide information to your employer or recruiter about what types of accent and communication training we can implement to assist you in your career.